richard-scryber/scryber.core/docs/index.rst

 --------------------

-With a simple binding notation it's easy to add references to your data structures and pass information and complex data to your document, or get the document to look up and bind the data for you.
+With a simple binding notation it's easy to add references to your data structures and pass information and complex data to your document from SQL, JSON, Entity Model and more.
+Or get the document to look up and bind the data for you.

 Learn More
 ----------